Asghar Khan: Commander-in-Chief (1957—1965)

-Sports administration
+Sports administration (1961–1968)

 Asghar Khan and President Ayub Khan with the Dacca Division team at the 1961–62 National Football Championship final against Karachi Blues.

 On 10 January 1961, Asghar Khan was appointed as the ninth President of the Pakistan Football Federation by the control board, which selected him to lead efforts in reorganising and revitalising the federation's activities.
 He resigned as President in August 1965 after serving in what was described as a "praiseworthy manner".